Rate of convergence for the discrete-time approximation of reflected BSDEs arising in switching problems

 Section 4 is concerned with the approximation of continuously reflected BSDEs by the discretely reflected ones.
-A convergence rate is obtained that allows to prove, using the result of Section 3, our main result, Theorem \ref{th convergence schema vers solution continuement reflechie} above.
+A convergence rate is obtained in {Theorem \ref{th convergence continuement ref vers discret refl}} that makes possible to prove, using the result of Section 3, our main result, Theorem \ref{th convergence schema vers solution continuement reflechie} above.
 For the reader convenience, some technical proofs are postponed in an Appendix Section.

 \paragraph{Notations} Throughout this paper we are given a finite time horizon $T$ and a probability space $(\Omega, \mathcal{F},\mathbb{P})$ endowed with a $d$-dimensional standard Brownian motion $(W_t)_{t \ge 0}$.
 The filtration $(\mathcal{F}_t)_{t \le T}$ is the Brownian filtration. $\mathscr{P}$ denotes the $\sigma$-algebra on $[0,T] \times \Omega$ generated by progressively measurable processes.
 Any element $x \in \mathbb{R}^n$ will be identified to a column vector with $i$th component $x^i$ and Euclidean norm $|x|$.
 For $x,y \in \mathbb{R}^n$, $x.y$ denotes the scalar product of $x$ and $y$.
 We denote by $ \preccurlyeq $ the component-wise partial ordering relation on vectors. $\cM^{n,m}$ denotes the set of real matrices with $n$ lines and $m$ columns.
 For a matrix $M \in \cM^{n,m}$, $M^{ij}$ is the component at row $i$ and column $j$, $M^{i.}$ is the $i$th row and $M^{.j}$ the $j$th column.